 School Library Media Internships

-Students pursuing the school library media program track should refer to the information posted in the “School Library Media Students” Blackboard organization site or contact the Internship Coordinator, Dr. Linda Swaine, at email@example.com or 850-645-6943.
+Students pursuing the school library media program track should refer to the information posted in the “School Library Media Students” Blackboard organization site or contact the Internship Coordinator, Dr. Chris Landbeck, at firstname.lastname@example.org.